justb3a/processwire-fieldtypeselectrelation/README.md

 	* **Page(s):** optional, restrict your result by setting certain page(s)
 	* **Unique Values:** optional, check this field if you want to avoid duplicate values
 (If you enable this, the string value will be saved instead of the ID.
 You will not be able to reference via ID.)
+	* **Including not only visible pages:** optional, include all hidden and unpublished pages and pages that user doesn't have access to view
+	* **Multiple Output:** optional, multiple selection (using ASMSelect)

+ Enable

 ### Unique Values Disabled
 If this field is not enabled the key is the ``pages_id`` and the value is the ``value from the other field``.